 Bajada Loop Drive

 This 6-mile (9.7 km), one-way loop road gives you a convenient way to get an overview of the Tucson Mountain District.
-It is a dirt road with a 10 mi/hour speed limit.
-That’s okay though, because there are numerous pull-outs and trailheads along the route where you’ll want to stop.
+It’s a dirt road with a 10 mi/hour speed limit.
+That’s okay, because there are numerous pull-outs and trailheads along the route where you’ll want to stop anyway.
 You’ll also find a few picnic areas, my favorite being the one at the Signal Hill trailhead.

 Signal Hill Trail